gristlabs/grist-help/help/linking-widgets.md

 &nbsp;

 To create this, first create a page with a Table widget for `Departments` data, as described in [Page widgets](page-widgets.md/#widget-picker).
-Then in the "Add New" menu, select "Add Widget to Page" option to add another Table widget for `Employees` data.
+Then in the "Add New" menu, select the "Add Widget to Page" option to add another Table widget for `Employees` data.
 In the widget picker, use the "Select By" dropdown and choose the "DEPARTMENTS" widget added in the first step.